Skip to navigation Skip to content

 The customer has met one of the criteria to be paid a Services Australia student assistance payment.
 The course approval may apply to:

-• ABSTUDY only (where the course is an approved Indigenous special course on the basis that it is a program of study provided by a correctional services authority for Indigenous person in lawful custody)
+• ABSTUDY only (where the course is an approved Indigenous special course on the basis that it is a program of study provided by a correctional services authority for an Indigenous person in lawful custody)

 Record details on a DOC.